 Partial Action Plan 10 was initially approved by HUD in February 2006 with a total allocation of \$301,458,947 for the activities shown above.
 The first amendment, approved by HUD in September 2010 reduced the allocation for East River Waterfront Access by \$1,000,000.
 The second amendment, published in March 2012, eliminated funding in this Action Plan for the Splendor of Florence festival.
 The third amendment, approved by HUD in May 2012, added funding for the Pier 42 component of the East River Waterfront.
 The fourth amendment clarified the recipients of Chinatown projects grant funds.
-The fifth amendment, approved by HUD in October 2016, added an additional \$5,000,000 for Pier 42.
-The sixth amendment reduced the allocations for Street Management, Ferry Service and New York Stock Exchange to the amounts actually spent on these completed activities, thus closing the activities.
+The fifth amendment, published in September 2016, added an additional \$5,000,000 for Pier 42.

-Any change greater than 5% in the funding committed to a certain activity, the addition or deletion of any activity, or change in the designated beneficiaries of an activity constitutes a substantial amendment and such amendment has been or will be made available for public review and approval by HUD.
+Any change greater than 5% in the funding committed to a certain activity, the addition or deletion of any activity, or change in the designated beneficiaries of an activity constitutes a substantial amendment and such amendment will be available for public review and approval by HUD.